nextflow-io/nf-validation/docs/nextflow_schema/sample_sheet_schema_specification.md

 # Sample sheet schema specification

-Sample sheet schema files are used by the nf-validation plugin for validation of sample sheet contents and type conversion / channel generation.
+Sample sheet schema files are used by the nf-schemagin for validation of sample sheet contents and type conversion / channel generation.

 The Nextflow schema syntax is based on the JSON schema standard.
 You can find more information about JSON Schema here: